-- C1 Excavation below 1m is accompanied by a geotechnical report and a structural report to demonstrate that the works will not have any adverse effect on the neighbouring structures. - Hary 2020 Note: Council may identify other circumstances where these reports are required.
-All reports must be prepared in accordance with Council's guidelines.
-Council may also require the preparation and submission of a pre-commencement dilapidation report for properties neighbouring the development.
+Excavation below 1m is accompanied by a geotechnical report and a structural report to demonstrate that the works will not have any adverse effect on the neighbouring

+Development applications include a design statement and supporting drawings (if necessary) that show the proposed design measures minimise risk and ensure that no adverse impacts will occur.
+Note: Council may identify other circumstances where these reports are required.
+All reports